xalelax/blog/_drafts/plotting-hypergraphs.markdown

 The fact that the red nodes (which are the extra nodes obtained by star expansion) have always the same order in each subplot makes this plot very easy to read.
 It is still not perfect, but arguably much more readable than our earlier attempts.
+For instance, it is obvious from the rightmost subplot that there is only one edge of order 4, and it is `(a,b,c,d)`, and from the subplot in the middle it is easy to see that the only edges of order 3 are `(a,b,e)`, `(a,b,d)`, and `(a,c,d)`.

 # Other examples with random hypergraphs